Tips for Veterans to Manage Sensory Overload and Triggers

 “While there is always a chance that something might be triggering, it might not be every time,” said Bill.
 “Something that triggers a feeling or response today might not have been triggering for me last month.”

-Bill says he will try to remove himself from a situation if he feels stressed, but to limit potential reactions, he is more intentional and mindful when making plans.
+Bill will try to remove himself from a situation if he feels stressed, but to limit potential reactions, he is more intentional and mindful when making plans.

 “I didn’t go to concerts for over a decade.
 I still don't frequent them often, but now, if my wife and I go, we will strategically pick seats and get there early to find our seats and get situated before the large crowds show up,” he said.